ruomengh/tdx-amber-idc-preview/README.md

    ```

 4. From your Lab Administrator, get PROXYSERVER and PROXYPORT in your Corporate Network for SSH, NOT for HTTP/HTTPS Proxy.
 5. Replace PROXYSERVER and PROXYPORT with the information you received from your lab administrator and save the SSH Config file.
+6. Go back to section [Access a Bare Metal Instance](#15-access-a-bare-metal-instance)

 ## 2 Intel® Project Amber info